littlebee/react-datum/README.md

 By wrapping the datums in the **ReactDatum.Form** tag, they implicitedly recieve `inputMode='edit'` props that make them all render as inputs.
 Almost all.
 Some Datums, like **ReactDatum.LazyPhoto**, only have a display presentation, no update.
 If given an `inputMode='edit'` they will ignore, and continue showing their display (`inputMode='readonly'``) representation.

-#### *Shhhh, don't call it "2 way data-binding"*
+#### Reacting to Model changes

 In the form example above, the **ReactDatum.Text** input component labeled "Name" in the form was given a 'setOnChange' prop.
 When the name input is changed by the user, every character entered causes `kittenModel.set('name', userEnteredValue)` to be called.
 Since all children of the **ReactDatum.model** component virtually rerender on every triggered event, the form updates as you type and the two other references to the 'name' attribute in labels on the form are updated as you type.

 Pretty cool, but mostly just a parlor trick.
 The reasoning behind using `{silent: true}` on set() by default is that, in most cases, users will get confused as to the saved state of the data.
 Since `model.save()` is not called until the user presses the 'Save' button, a table or grid cell changing as you type in the edit form is probably not what you want because it may imply that the changes have been saved.

-## Implied Context, Deterministic Props

-The **ReactDatum.Model** and **ReactDatum.Form** components introduce the concept of contextual data.
+## ReactDatum.Model

 The **ReactDatum.Model** component provides a 'model' context, that is the Backbone model instance, to any of it's descendants that want to use it.
 All datums will also accept a model by means of a prop called 'model'.

 The **ReactDatum.Model** component is also responsible for listening to Backbone model events and rerendering descendants anytime a change occurs to the model.

+## Forms and Input

 The **ReactDatum.Form** component provides an 'inputMode' context to it's descendants.